tests-always-included/wick/doc/contexts-that-disable-exit-on-error.md

     }

     if ! errorCommand; then
-        echo "It returned a non-zero code, signally false or failure."
+        echo "It returned a non-zero code, signalling false or failure."
         # continue to do other stuff.
     fi